Logo

 Data Exchange Description

-to aggregate and access a comprehensive source of high-quality water data in the Pacific Northwest.
+The states of Oregon, Washington, Idaho, and Alaska developed the Pacific Northwest Water Quality Data Exchange to aggregate and access a comprehensive source of high-quality water data in the Pacific Northwest.
 Working together, the states developed XML schema to share water quality data.
-Each state then established a secure Network Node and began publishing
+Each state then established a secure Network Node and began publishing the data in XML.
+Simple query tools retrieve information from each Node.
+Now, each state can query for sampling data from all states that share watersheds such as the Columbia and Snake River basins.

-In November 2006, the Snohomish County (WA) Department of Public Works joined the exchange and became the first county level organization to participate in the Exchange Network.
-The county is now sharing data and measurements from 249 of its monitoring sites.
+In November 2006, the Snohomish County (WA) Department of Public Works joined the Exchange and became the first county level organization to participate in the Exchange Network.
+The Samish Indian Tribe (WA) and the Stillaguamish Tribe of Indians joined the Exchange in 2008.

 Download the Project Summary or the Pacific Northwest Success Story to learn more.